 If you have been paying attention to headlines over the last year, and especially some very recent ones, you will no doubt have noticed that living and working online can be a minefield.
-The increasing number of internet-connected devices, personal and business software, the rise of remote work, and the ability to extort and demand payments in untraceable cryptocurrencies are making online security more precarious with each passing year.
+The increasing number of internet-connected devices, personal and business software, the rise of remote work, and the ability to extort and demand payments in untraceable cryptocurrencies make online security more precarious each year.
 Digital life is convenient and salutary in so many ways, but there are obvious downsides.
 Below are 7 online threats and how to protect yourself against them.

 Online Threats – Phishing

 Phishing is where cyber criminals attempt to gain access to sensitive information not by exploiting internet protocol or software vulnerabilities but by tricking human beings into accidentally installing malicious software or giving away data.
 They usually work by taking the form of an email or other message from a trusted or ambiguous sender.
 A person is beguiled into opening the email, inside which there is typically a message that demands urgent action either involving clicking on a link that begins a download process or by responding to the email with personal or proprietary information.

 The result may be keyword tracking software installed, which ends up collecting a trove of your login information or malware.
 It grants a thief access to your device, wherein they proceed to steal or encrypt your data.

 In a corporate environment, phishing attacks can be deadly and far-reaching.
 The target could be persuaded to access sensitive information or reconfigure important applications, leading to many problems.
 Privileged Access Management (PAM) stops this from happening by giving system administrators greater control over who has access to what.

 Whether because of a phishing attack or otherwise, ransomware has become a business and a national security threat.
 The potential for damage with ransomware attacks should be enough to give anyone pause, and, unfortunately, there is not much that can be done about them other than preemptive planning.